finnmayhew/EastLansingMahjong/index.markdown

 We’re a group of casual players of different types of mahjong.
 Currently we play Wright Patterson and riichi, and we'll likely start playing American soon as well.

-A regular meeting time is currently up in the air as we establish the club, but will likley be
+A regular meeting time is currently up in the air as we establish the club, but will likely be

 **Saturdays at 7:30 PM**